 This service is provided to students who have a faculty or athletic approved absence.
 Throughout the semester, Testing Services is available as a secondary option (after first working with the academic department) to accommodate students who have received permission to miss a scheduled testing event.
 Students should meet with their professor(s) to agree on a date/time before scheduling an appointment with Testing Services.
-Professors will receive an email at least two business days in advance from Testing Services requesting the missed exam.
-Makeup exams must be delivered to the testing office in LIBR 251 (email to testing@lssu.edu is preferred) by 4:00 pm the previous day with a cover sheet that is submitted on Testing Services' website.
-The cover sheet gives specific instructions for the proctor.
-Contact Eric Cairns at x2027 or testing@lssu.edu with any questions you may have.
+Professors will receive an email when a student requests an appointment with Testing Services.
+Makeup exams can be delivered to the testing office in LIB 234 (email to testing@lssu.edu is preferred) by 4:00 pm the previous day, or with a cover sheet that is submitted on Testing@lssu.edu with any questions you may have.